aviansie-ben/sage-aasvogel/README.md

 ## Building Sage Aasvogel

+Before building Sage Aasvogel, you first need to have built a proper cross compiler for the `i686-elf` platform.
+The tested development environment uses GCC 4.7.4 and GNU Binutils 2.24.
+The `i686-elf-g++` and `i686-elf-ld` commands must also be in your `PATH` environment variable.
+In addition to this, you will also need to install `nasm` in order to be able to compile the assembly code source files.

-You can build the entire Sage Aasvogel project by running the `build-all.sh` script.
+Once you have all the required programs installed, you can build the entire Sage Aasvogel project by running the `build-all.sh` script.
 This will build all components of the system and then run the `create-image.sh` to package a new floppy image for testing.
 By default, the image is packaged in the project directory as `sa.img`, but this can be changed in the script.

 Note that the creation of the floppy disk image using `create-image.sh` requires root permissions in order to be able to mount the disk image as a loopback device.
 If you run `create-image.sh` as a non-root user, it will automatically attempt to run itself as root using `sudo` or `gksudo` if the script is run without a TTY, e.g. when run by an IDE.

-In order to be able to build Sage Aasvogel, you'll need to have `binutils` for the GNU linker, `g++` to compile the C++ source files, and `nasm` to compile the assembly source files.

 ## Testing Sage Aasvogel